Rooted America: Immobility and Segregation of the Intercounty Migration Network: DISCUSSION AND CONCLUSION

-Second, since the American Community Survey did not start collecting data until 2005, our analysis only includes migration-flow networks of two time points (2006-2010, 2011-2015).
-The data limitation prevents us from conducting dynamic analysis about changes of intercounty migration patterns throughout the past decades, and therefore, our findings do not speak directly to the reasons behind the long-term decline of migration.
+Second, since the American Community Survey did not start collecting data until 2005, our analysis only includes migration-flow networks for two time points (2006-2010, 2011-2015).
+This data limitation prevents us from conducting dynamic analysis about changes in intercounty migration patterns throughout the past decades, and therefore, our findings do not speak directly to the reasons behind the long-term decline of migration.
 Yet, our identification of drivers and especially inhibitors behind migration flows could serve as a starting point for this inquiry.
 For example, since political division across geographical areas deters migration, it may be worthwhile for future research to examine how the geography of politics and preference about political homophily have changed over time, and how the evolution of political landscapes and polarization relates to the long-term decline of migration.
-Studies of the changing patterns of immigrant inflows and the relationship between internal and international migration flows can also shed light on the change of population dynamics over time.
-Integration of network simulation and historical data about political climate and migration/immigration flows might be one approach to advance the inquiry about the social forces behind the growing immobility in the United States.
+Studies of the changing patterns of immigrant inflows and the relationship between internal and international migration flows can illuminate the change of population dynamics over time.
+Integration of knockout experiments via network simulation and historical data about political climate and migration/immigration flows might be one approach to advance the inquiry into the social forces behind the growing immobility in the United States.
 In addition, future research might also benefit from exploring the changing balance of forces of the competing internal dynamics of the migration system over the past decades.
-Given that the valued TERGM framework we employ here is capable of handling networks with multiple time steps, our analytical framework could be employed for dynamic analysis once migration-flow data for more time points becomes available.
+Given that the VTERGM framework we employ here is capable of handling networks with multiple time steps, our analytical framework could be employed for dynamic analysis once migration-flow data for more time points becomes available.